WEC-Sim/WEC-Sim/docs/_include/added_mass.rst

 These added mass coefficients are entirely lumped with the body's inertia.
 Additionally, the surge-surge (1,1), sway-sway (2,2), heave-heave (3,3) added mass coefficients correspond to the translational mass of the body, but must be treated identically.

-WEC-Sim implements this added mass treatment by adding a change in mass matrix ($$dM$$) to both sides of the equation, creating both a modified added mass matrix and a modified body mass matrix:
+WEC-Sim implements this added mass treatment by adding a change in mass matrix (:math:`dM`) to both sides of the equation, creating both a modified added mass matrix and a modified body mass matrix:

 .. math::